Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/samples/Sample2_SelectiveRestore.md

 string keyName = <key name to restore>;

 // Start the restore for a specific key that was previously backed up using the backupBlobUri returned from a previous BackupOperation.
-RestoreOperation restoreOperation = await Client.StartSelectiveRestoreAsync(keyName, backupBlobUri, sasToken);
+RestoreOperation restoreOperation = await Client.StartSelectiveRestoreAsync(keyName, backupFolderUri, sasToken);

 // Wait for completion of the RestoreOperation.
 Response restoreResult = await restoreOperation.WaitForCompletionAsync();